 Bootcamp: Python - EN.500.133

-Pre-College students & Undergraduate students May 30 - June 30 Online
+Pre-College students & Undergraduate students July 1 - August 2 Online

 1 Credit Status: Open Save this Course View Saved Courses

 This online course provides students who have already achieved a basic understanding of programming and computational thinking in one programming language with an opportunity to apply these skills in another programming language.
 Students will be expected to complete projects to demonstrate proficiency in the new language.
-Satisfactory/unsatisfactory only
+Satisfactory/Unsatisfactory only

 Prerequisites: Not open to students who have completed EN.500.113 (Gateway Computing: Python).
-Students must have completed: EN.500.112 (Gateway Computing: JAVA) or EN.500.114 (Gateway Computing: Matlab) or EN.510.202 (Computation and Programming for Materials Scientists and Engineeres) or EN.520.123 (Computational Modeling for Eletrical and Computer Engineering) or EN.601.220 (Intermediate Programming.)
+Students must have completed: EN.500.112 (Gateway Computing: JAVA) or EN.500.114 (Gateway Computing: Matlab) or EN.510.202 (Computation and Programming for Materials Scientists and Engineers) or EN.520.123 (Computational Modeling for Electrical and Computer Engineering) or EN.601.220 (Intermediate Programming.)

 This online course is primarily delivered asynchronously; however, your instructor may schedule live interactions as well.
 Please refer to your syllabus for these opportunities and for important course deadlines.